knandersen/dmjx-intelligent-design-2024/modules/module1-teachable-machine/exercise3-your-first-teachable-machine-app.md

 _Note: If you have an idea you like, but don't know how to build, bring it to class, so we can talk about it_

+_Bonus points: Read this article on ["The Importance of Parameter Mapping in Electronic Instrument Design"](https://www.researchgate.net/publication/2542502_The_Importance_of_Parameter_Mapping_in_Electronic_Instrument_Design#fullTextFileContent) and use the technique described in your drawing app._

 ### Steps

 1. Build a model by following the same process as [Exercise 1](#ex1-simple-image-model-with-teachable-machine)